Exercises For Premature Ejaculation

 2. Squeeze your penis and hold for 5 seconds (imagine that you’re trying to stop urine from flowing out).
 Release.

 For all the 3 exercises, it’s recommended that you do 3-5 sets of each exercise, with 8-10 repetitions per set.
+Try to do these kegel exercises daily.

-That said, these exercises should not be causing you any pain.
+These kegel exercises should not be causing you any pain.
 They should just feel like a slight tightening or pressure around your pelvic area.
 If you happen to experience any form of pain, stop doing any of the exercises and seek medical help.

 Before you do any of the exercises, it’s important to know where your pelvic floor muscles are located.
 This way, you can be more certain that you’re targeting the right muscles during the exercise.